thisismydesign/wealth/README.md

 #### Caveats

 - Set config in `application.rb`
-- Tax calculation does not support trading between non-currency assets.
-I.e. USD -> BTC & BTC -> USD is supported, but BTC -> ETH is not.
-- Fees are not handled separately.
-They're added to costs or subtracted from proceeds.
 - Asset value conversion to tax base currency happens according to Hungarian tax law (i.e. when exchange rate is not available the app will use previous available date).